finnito/blog/content/posts/2025-06-29-cedar-kokatahi-crawford-booboo.md

 Well, this day was rougher than anticipated.
 The West Coast always offers some challenging tracks, but being a DOC maintain route I expected easier going!

 The frost came in hard overnight and everything was slippery and crunchy when we headed off around 10am.
-We had hoped that a later start would allow the sun to reach the valley, but in fact we didn’t get into the sun until later afternoon!
-The route starts as a very well formed and well-cut track before smashing any hopes of a good track into smithereens on the icy and slippery riverbed.
+We had hoped that a later start would allow the sun to reach the valley, but in fact, we didn’t get into the sun until late in the afternoon!
+The route starts as a very well-formed and well-cut track before smashing any hopes of a good track into smithereens on the icy and slippery riverbed.
 Two fords of the Kokatahi occur within an hour of the hut (not including the one right by the hut), but neither proved challenging at normal flows.

-The track cuts in an out of the bush on the true right before reaching a swing bridge.
-The bridge looks a little unnecessary because the river is particular crossable at that point.
+The track cuts in and out of the bush on the true right before reaching a swing bridge.
+The bridge looks a little unnecessary because the river is particularly crossable at that point.
 However, I could very easily imagine this route becoming _very_ challenging after/during rain.
 Once on the true left it continues to hop in and out of the bush, often leaving you to clamber up and down some rather large boulders and vertical faces.
-This really slowed us down, I think.
+This slowed us down more than anything else, I think.
 That and all the icy boulders!

-Our morale was bit low (read: very) as we made our way down the valley, but we were buoyed by passing the sign to Clarke’s Pass.
+Our morale was a bit low (read: very) as we made our way down the valley, but we were buoyed by passing the sign to Clarke’s Pass.
 This told us we weren’t too far from the cableway!
 Wahoo.
 The track generally continues to improve as you get closer to the cableway, too.
 We did, however, miss a triangle (I’m convinced it was missing) for a re-entry to the bush and got stuck on the riverbed.
 We ended up bashing through a little bit of bush to find the track we were certain was there.

 The cableway was fun and a much smoother experience than the one I tried down at Olivine Hut!
 The crossing was quick and easy, but I think doing it solo with the odd lever thing would have been hard work!
-From the cableway the “track” continues down the true right riverbed for a couple hundred meters before entering the bush and arriving at the hut.
+From the cableway, the “track” continues down the true right riverbed for a couple hundred meters before entering the bush and arriving at the hut.
 We saw two whio just before we left the river!
 Stoked.

-Crawford is a very tidy hut with an _excellent_ view of the river confluence.
-Mt Reeves, Genoa Peak and pt.
-1686 feature predominantly in the skyline.
+Crawford is a very tidy hut with an _excellent_ view of the river confluence with Mt Reeves, Genoa Peak and pt.
+1686 featuring predominantly in the skyline.
 As of this evening we are considering fording the confluence and picking up the Permolat trail to Boo Boo Hut.
 This is as opposed to going back up the Kokatahi to use the cableway.
 We will see…

 > ☕️ Coffee and ANZAC slice<br/>
 > 🥜 Nut bar, sour patch kids, sour feijoas, chocolate<br/>